 - feeling depressed

-See the Health A-Z topic about Intensive care - recovery for more information about the problems that you may experience, and the help that is available.
+Read about recovering from intensive care for more information about problems you may experience, and the help that is available.

 Having meningitis can be a traumatic experience, particularly for young children.
 Many people's psychological and emotional behaviour may change.